Canada's House speaker resigns over inviting a man who fought for a Nazi unit to Parliament

 “This incident has compromised all 338 Members of Parliament and has also handed a propaganda victory to Russia, distracting from what was a momentously significant display of unity between Canada and Ukraine.
 It has also caused great pain to Canada’s Jewish community, Holocaust survivors, veterans and other victims of the Nazi regime.”

 In an earlier apology on Sunday, Rota said he alone was responsible for inviting and recognizing Hunka, who is from the district that Rota represents.
-The speaker’s office said Monday it was Rota’s son who contacted Hunka’s local office to see if it was possible if he could attend Zelenskyy’s speech.
+The speaker’s office said it was Hunka’s son who contacted Rota’s local office to see if it was possible if he could attend Zelenskyy’s speech.

-Members of Parliament from all parties rose to applaud Hunka unaware of the details of who he was.

 The prime minister’s office said it was unaware that Hunka was invited until after the address.
 The speaker’s office also confirmed it did not share its invite list with any other party or group.
 The vetting process for visitors to the gallery is for physical security threats, not reputational threats, the speaker’s office said.